sviera91/Azure-AKS-Demo/README.md

 The pipeline contains scripts, config files and templates for the dpeloyment and configuration of:

-* Azure Container Registry
+* Azure Container Registry Template with RBAC Assignment
-* Azure Kubernetes Service
+* Azure Kubernetes Service Template
 * Docker Image
-* Kubernetes YML
+* Kubernetes YAML & JSON files
-* Script to configure app registration for AKS
+* ARM template for PIP
-* Script to deploy Public IP address